v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorPageConfiguration.md

     }
     ErrorPageConfiguration --> ErrorPageRegistry : uses
     ErrorPageConfiguration --> ErrorPage : creates
-    ErrorPage --> HttpStatus : depends
+    ErrorPage --> HttpStatus : depends on
 ```

-This code demonstrates a Spring Boot error page configuration class ErrorPageConfiguration, which implements the ErrorPageRegistrar interface.
-It registers 404 and 500 error handling paths via the registerErrorPages method to ErrorPageRegistry.
-The class diagram includes core components: configuration class, interface, registry, error page entity, and HTTP status enumeration, clearly reflecting their implementation, dependency, and composition relationships.
+This code demonstrates a Spring Boot error page configuration class `ErrorPageConfiguration`, which implements the `ErrorPageRegistrar` interface.
+It registers 404 and 500 error handling paths to the `ErrorPageRegistry` through the `registerErrorPages` method.
+The class diagram includes core components: the configuration class, interface, registry, error page entity, and HTTP status enumeration, clearly reflecting their implementation, dependency, and composition relationships.

 ### Internal Method Call Graph